seunghan96/seunghan96.github.io/_posts/2022-07-12-(CL_paper61)CA_TCC.md

 - conduct a systematic study of **time-series data augmentation selection**

-- extend TS-TCC to the semi-supervised learning settings
+- extend TS-TCC to the semi-supervised learning sestings

   $$\rightarrow$$ propose a **Class-Aware TS-TCC (CA-TCC)**